 02 – King Saud of Saudi Arabia is deposed and his brother Prince Faisal becomes king.

-03 – LBJ wins election and sends Senator Goldwater packing.
+03 – LBJ wins the US election by an overwhelming majority and sends hard-line Republican Senator Barry Goldwater packing.

 03 – Polo Prince wins the Melbourne Cup.